-Try to resist the temptation to simply spend it and instead, take the opportunity to get your finances in order.
+It is important to be mindful when deciding the best use of your bonus.
+Try to resist the temptation to simply spend it and instead, take the opportunity to make a positive step forward with your finances and wellbeing.

 Spoil Yourself…a little